fhiso/tsc-governance/vocabularies.md

 > events.
 Should they both be in `http://fhiso.org/term/events/`?

 > (Luther 2015-12-07)  Multiple vocabularies is just one example of the ever-present problem of trying to fit a world of messy cross-links into a simple hierarchy.
 We could go flat (i.e., all FHISO terms fit into one vocabulary), single-level bucketing described above (there may be an `events` vocabulary and a `roles` vocabulary but not an `events/roles` vocabulary), or arbitrary nesting (essentially allowing sub-vocabularies like `events/roles`).
 I'd rather err on the side of fewer vocabulary buckets provided we can do so without namespace collisions.

-> (Richard 2015-12-06)  Is `sc` (for sources & citations) overly
-> abbreviated?

-> (Luther 2015-12-07)  I assume picking a name for a vocabulary would be part of the standarisation process.
-I don't know that we need a level-of-abbreviation guideline.

 > (Tony 2016-01-20) While I agree that FHISO-defined vocabularies should follow specific patterns, such as using a scheme of http:, I would hope that the actual usage of namespaces would be more open where vocabularies are partially controlled, such as allowing other schemes, or fragments.